nolim1t/bitcoin-merchants/README.md

 Lastly, create a branch and commit the changes and send a pull request

+For verification of businesses, just do the same thing and add some proof to the pull request.

 Verification Statuses
 --------------

 ⚠️  = Means that the business accepts the bitcoin but might have problems.
+Or the business hasn't been verified.

 ✅ = Means they have taking bitcoin recently

 ❌ = Means they no longer take bitcoin, and should be removed from the list